 When Debbie arrived at our house she said she didn’t want to inconvenience us with her food allergies–that she was just thrilled for the company, so she decided not to mention her dietary restrictions and brought one thing she could eat which was cottage cheese.
 I showed her what I’d cooked and she shook her head at each dish.
 She wasn’t demanding like my family had been that Worst Thanksgiving Ever, she just had a lot of health problems.
 She couldn’t eat gluten, couldn’t tolerate tofu and vegetables wreaked havoc on her intestines.
 She said she could subsist on cottage cheese and be fine.
 I asked what else she would eat if she could eat anything.
 She said pickles and cheese.
 Believe it or not, I had none in the house, but since a nearby store was still open, my kind husband ran out and bought her some pickles and cheese.
 She was so thrilled that we went out of our way for her that she never forgot it.

-A couple years later when we were moving away, our church threw a party for us and Debbie asked if she could give a speech.
+A few months later when we moved away, our friends threw a party for us and Debbie asked if she could give a speech.
 She read the meaning of our names.
 When she got to me, she explained how my name meant love and how she thought I was appropriately named because she’d seen me live out love in action over and over for the last few years.
 She said she loved the way l loved people.

-Of course Debbie made me cry then, but she also made me cry again three years later when I read my parents’ email.
+Debbie made me cry then, but she also made me cry again three years later when I read my parents’ email.
 I realized this woman Debbie had given me a beautiful gift years before I would need it to protect my heart from their future abuse.
-I would never have received such a gift if I’d gone to my parents’ house that Thanksgiving instead of holding my own dinner and inviting whoever needed a place to eat.
+I would never have received such a gift if I’d gone to my parents’ house every year instead of holding my own dinner and inviting whoever needed a place to eat.

 So back to Beth and all who are on the dividing line between spending the holiday with family and choosing another route, ask yourself these questions, “If these people really love me, why is it so hard for them to show me respect?
 What will be best for my emotional health in the long term?”